aayasin/perf-tools/README.md

 Sapphire Rapids | 5.18 |
 Meteor Lake | 6.4 | 6.3 or 6.5 onwards

-Besides, perf tool version 5.14 or newer is required (except 6.4 which is broken).
+Besides, perf tool version 5.13 or newer is required (except observed [broken perf versions](settings/perf-bad.txt)).
 See `do.py --install-perf` for more.